beckitrue/container-app-workshop/lesson_1/README.md

 - You learned how to use the `docker ps` command to see running containers.
 - You learned that the `simple-web` server is not secure and should not be exposed to the internet.

-You configured a simple web server that does not have any security.
 This is a good example of a web server that you would not want to expose to the internet.
+Fortunately, there are ways that we can secure access for services like this.
 In the next lab, we will configure an `nginx` server to reverse proxy the `simple-web` server and add security to it.
 The `nginx` server will be the only server exposed to the internet, and it will handle all of the security for the `simple-web` server.

 ## Clean up